1973 1

 THE LEADER LEADING WHERE (ROBIN BROWN)

 In 2003 construction began on the postgraduate Village with the first residents moving in at the start of the 2004 academic year.
-The postgraduate Village features a unique village street setting with six residential buildings accommodating approximately 120 residents in a mixture of studio, two, three and five bedroom apartments.
-The second stage of the development included a multi-denominational Chapel and Café, tutorial rooms, computer room, music room, BRA (Burgmann Residents Association) room, and the College’s maintenance workshop.
+The postgraduate Village features a unique street setting with six residential buildings accommodating approximately 120 residents.
+It is a mixture of studios, two, three and five bedroom apartments to suit a variety of preferences.
+The second stage of the development included the multi-denominational Chapel and Café, tutorial rooms, computer room, music room, BRA (Burgmann Residents Association) room, and the College’s maintenance workshop.

 The College currently accommodates 378 undergraduate and postgraduate ANU students from many social and cultural backgrounds in a splendid campus setting.
 Residency is open to all, regardless of faith.